opentensor/developer-docs/docs/validators/index.md

 To have a **validator permit** in a given subnet, allowing you to submit miner evaluations using the [`set_weights`](pathname:///python-api/html/autoapi/bittensor/core/extrinsics/set_weights/index.html) function, you must meet the following requirements:

 - Your hotkey must be registered, granting you a UID on the subnet
-- You must have a stake-weight on the subnet of least 1000, including stake delegated to your hotkey from other wallets' coldkeys.
+- You must have a stake weight on the subnet of least 1000, including stake delegated to your hotkey from other wallets' coldkeys.
 A validator's stake weight in a subnet equals their alpha stake plus their TAO stake times the `tao_weight` parameter (current value: 0.18):

 	$$

 	\text{Validator stake weight} = \alpha +  0.18 \times \tau

 	$$
-- You must be one of the top 64 validators in the subnet, ranked by stake.
+- You must be one of the top 64 validators in the subnet, ranked by stake weight.

 ## Validator registration